Iowa CPA CPE Requirements Overview

-In any industry where even small mistakes can have a large consequential impact, it is important for professionals to do everything within their power to ensure their tasks are being performed correctly.
-Continuing professional education is an essential component of membership with the American Institute of Certified Public Accountants (AICPA) because it helps licensees remain knowledgeable and well-equipped for their specific, accounting-related tasks.
+In any industry where even small mistakes can have a large consequential impact, it is important for professionals to do everything within their power to ensure their tasks are performed correctly.
+CPE is an essential component of membership with the American Institute of Certified Public Accountants (AICPA) because it helps licensees remain knowledgeable and well-equipped for their specific, accounting-related tasks.
 However, since location-specific Boards of Accountancy are responsible for setting the license renewal requirements for their own jurisdiction, the stipulations from one place to another can vary greatly.
+So, the Iowa CPA CPE requirements actually differ from those of other states.

-It is vital for CPAs to adequately understand their state regulations before jumping into continuing professional education.
-Members who reside in Iowa are required to renew their license every three years and must complete 120 hours of continuing professional education per recertification period.
-The table below shows the main recertification limitations and deadlines for Iowa CPAs.
+Naturally, it is vital for CPAs to adequately understand their state regulations before jumping into CPE.
+Members residing in Iowa have to renew their license every three years and also must complete 120 CPE hours per renewal period.
+The table below also shows the main recertification limitations and deadlines for Iowa CPAs.

 |License Renewal Date||CPE Reporting Period||Total CPE Hours||Self-Study Credit Limitations|